danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > If men regard him as foolish or ignorant he pays no heed.
 > In one word, he keeps watch and guard on himself as his own enemy, lying in wait for him.
 >
-> 1. When a man prides himself on being able to understand and interpret the books of Chrysippus, say to yourself, 'If Chrysippus had not written obscurely this man would have had nothing on which to pride himself.'
+> 1. When a man prides himself on being able to understand and interpret the books of Chrysippus, say to yourself, "If Chrysippus had not written obscurely this man would have had nothing on which to pride himself."
 > <br /><br />
 > What is my object?
 > To understand Nature and follow her.